SupriyoDebnath/code-gym-10x10/Postgres Configuration.md

 # Postgres Configuration

 This file will guide you on how to setup, install and configure a production grade postgres database in a kubernetes cluster.
-We have the postgres-deployment.yaml under **yamls** folder, there you can find all postgres related specifications
+We have the `postgres-deployment.yaml` under **yamls** folder, there you can find all postgres related specifications.
+Optionally, you can check the cluster configuration at `postgres-cluster-config.yaml`

 ## Create Kuberenetes Cluster